hexcute/hexcute-bench/README.md

 ```bash
 cd scripts
 ```
-Note: These scripts lock GPU frequency for reproducibility and require `sudo` privileges.
+> Note: These scripts lock GPU frequencies for reproducibility and require the `sudo` privilege when run on the host machine.
+Inside the container, the privilege is granted via the --privileged option.

 3. Run the benchmarks
-A100 kernel performance (≈ 5 hours)
+A100 kernel performance (approximately 5 hours)
 ```bash
 bash run_a100.sh
 ```